1,000+ Opportunities

 Stay up-to-date on the steady progress we make in our towns and across the state to better the lives of our neighbors.

-Based on current listing details, eligibility includes: Nonprofits in Eastern Connecticut region Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits in Eastern Connecticut region.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 4, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Women & Girls Fund (CFECT) are due October 4, 2026.
+This is an annual program.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.